Keeping things in balance while under self-quarantine

 COSTIKYAN: Most work/life practitioners dislike “work/life balance” as a term and a concept.
 Work/life scholars lack a common definition, and few people seem to think that they have achieved anything like it.
 The concept seems static to me, and one that sets an impossible standard for, say, working parents, or people with adult-care responsibilities, or leaders facing an ever-increasing set of demands … or for any employee anywhere who skipped lunch or lost sleep or missed their kid’s game, all because there is no rule book on how to have it all and be balanced.
 As far as I have been able to tell, the only “all” we get is all the guilt over what feels like impossible trade-offs.
 But maybe we can shift our expectations and think of balance as a verb, not a noun.

 Try standing on one foot for a minute or so.
 As long as you remain standing you are not balanced so much as you are “balancing” — you will feel micro-adjustments being made automatically by the bones, tendons, muscles in your foot, ankle, and other parts of the body that keep you upright.
 That’s happening even when you are standing on both feet.
 You aren’t conscious of it, the body just does it for you.
 Every moment in everyday life is like that.
-Tiny, unconscious adjustments are taking place as you reconsider that testy email your just wrote, smile at a neighbor, call a colleague for support, reach for a child in distress.
+Tiny, unconscious adjustments are taking place as you reconsider that testy email you just wrote, smile at a neighbor, call a colleague for support, reach for a child in distress.
 All this is balancing.
 And if you remain mostly upright, you are doing it well enough.

 GAZETTE: Should organizations adjust their expectations during these difficult times?